Should I invest in PPF or ELSS to save taxes?

 It’s a big goal.
 And since for most people its decades away, its best served by an equity heavy portfolio.

 For someone in 30s, it can be safely said that a portfolio with 70% equity and 30% debt is suitable.

 And you also wish to save tax.
 Right?

 So here is how to go about it:

-- You are investing for your financial goal of retirement planning.
+- You are investing in your financial goal of retirement planning.